Police is a family, and this was never truer than at the recent graduation of Recruit Wing 378.

 Constable Louise Hunger (Ngāi Tahu – Central District), a mother of two, worked hard to get to college and credits her family, friends and employers for helping her achieve her dreams.

-Constable Tomasi (Masi) Nuku (Counties Manukau) formerly worked for Police in File Management, on the front counter and also as a 111 Communicator in the Police Emergency Communications Centre.
+Constable Tomasi (Masi) Nuku (Counties Manukau) formerly worked for Police as a public counter supervisor in Manukau and as a 111 dispatcher in the Police Emergency Communications Centre.

 Last words to First in Wing Constable Jesse McIntyre (Canterbury).